-As we all know, the whole world is suffering the pandemic of COVID-19 risk, devices used in medicine and healthcare are in urgent need to defend.
+As we all know, the whole world is suffering from the pandemic of COVID-19 risk, devices used in medicine and healthcare are in urgent need to defend.

-Despite of the urgency, all devices must meet the highest standards of performance and reliability.
+Despite the urgency, all devices must meet the highest standards of performance and reliability.
 This is as it should be, but medical products are more than merely practical tools or appliances.
 Although there are many different types and applications, to the greatest degree possible they also must satisfy human emotional and aesthetic requirements as well.
-And that’s where inspired designs comes in.
+And that’s where inspired designs come in.

 We’re going to look at the top five design principles that the smart product engineer should keep in mind when creating new solutions for safeguarding health and well-being.
 Using these tips will help your next project to make the world a better place.